SteponasK/Weather-Forecast/README.md

     ```
     git clone https://github.com/SteponasK/Weather-Forecast
     ```
 2. Download and import all  the required modules.
-List of the modules can be found in [Presequites](#prerequisites) section or [requirement.txt](requirements.txt) file
+List of the modules can be found in [Prerequisites](#prerequisites) section or [requirement.txt](requirements.txt) file

 <a id="prerequisites"></a>
 ## 📖 Prerequisites